lixing-w/LGAD_analysis/README.md

-    2)  To start with, one can run the following command: python3 analyze.py --iv which analyzes all available IV scans in the database, estimating breakdown voltages and depletion voltages, and plotting related figures.
-For more options, type the following command: python3 analyze.py --help
+    2)  To start with, one can run the following command: python3 analyze.py --iv which uses a modified version of RANSAC and other non-ML methods to analyze all available IV scans in the database, estimating breakdown voltages and depletion voltages, and plotting related figures.
+        Type the following command for help:
+            python3 analyze.py --help

-    3)  View plots in your sensor folders.
+    3)  View plots generated in your sensor folders.
     4)  Further configure your analysis with data_config.txt and sensor_config.txt
         at your database root.

+    5) Check, train, and modify autoencoders in model.py and train_autoencoder.py
+    6) Visualize latent space of the database by running visualize_latent.py

 Config Systems:
     At the root of each database, there are two files, data_config.txt